Design for Six Sigma (DFSS) focuses on developing products that meet customer needs with very low defect levels.

 Executive management action is required to overcome impediments and insure cooperation among the functional disciplines.
 They must tackle policy issues related to career paths, empowerment, middle management roles, performance appraisal, promotions, rewards, and training.
 Business strategy and business results should be regularly communicated so that development personnel can align their development objectives to the "big picture".

-To avoid a IPD initiative being viewed as another of a long list of fads or confused with many initiatives that an organization is undertaking at a point in time, a framework should be developed to show how IPD relates to other initiatives and the overall company strategy.
+To avoid a LPD initiative being viewed as another of a long list of fads or confused with many initiatives that an organization is undertaking at a point in time, a framework should be developed to show how LPD relates to other initiatives and the overall company strategy.
 However, it is important not to over commit and undertake too many separate initiatives with a fragmented approach and inadequate resources.
-IPD is frequently implemented in conjunction with a total quality management (TQM) initiative and might be described as the TQM initiative in the area of product development, rather than be treated as a separate, unrelated initiative.

-This executive management leadership can be channeled through an executive sponsor or a IPD executive steering committee/management team.
-The executive sponsor or steering committee establishes overall IPD objectives, identifies resources to support IPD, communicates the need for IPD, provides leadership, establishes and revises policies, and overcomes impediments.
+This executive management leadership can be channeled through an executive sponsor or a executive steering committee/management team.
+The executive sponsor or steering committee establishes overall lean product development objectives, identifies resources to support LPD, communicates the need for this change, provides leadership, establishes and revises policies, and overcomes impediments.
 The executive sponsor approach can be effective in a smaller organization or business unit or where the sponsor is the CEO, President or General Manager.
 This approach provides a clear focus and direction to the initiative.
-As the organization grows in size, a steering committee is the recommended mechanism to channel and focus management's involvement.
+As the organization grows in size, a steering committee is the recommended mechanism to channel and focus management’s involvement.
 The steering committee will take longer to organize and to develop a common vision, but the broader functional involvement on this committee will give it greater clout and provide a better mechanism for addressing cross-functional issues.

-Unsuccessful or disappointing efforts to implement IPD can be traced to one or more of the following pitfalls:
+Unsuccessful or disappointing efforts to implement LPD can be traced to one or more of the following pitfalls:

-• Limited IPD perspective - management believes they have achieved it
+• Limited LPD perspective – management believes they have achieved it

 • Not a high priority; treated as a fad